miyagi-sensei/georgia/beginners.md

 # Exercises recommended
-Following are a list of the exercises extracted from the classes so far.
+Following is a list of the exercises extracted from the classes so far.
 They should be completed *in this order* if you think you're at the beginners level.
 1. [D208](https://judge.hkoi.org/task/D208)
 2. [D201](https://judge.hkoi.org/task/D201)
 3. [D205](https://judge.hkoi.org/task/D205)